iricigor/SadJoey/Readme.md

 ## In Action

 You can see it live in action at https://sadjoey.azurewebsites.net/api/SJ.
-Or, check a link with my photo [here](https://sadjoey.azurewebsites.net/api/SJ?Name=Igor&URL=http://bitly.com/SJ-Igor).
+Or, check a link with [my photo here](https://sadjoey.azurewebsites.net/api/SJ?Name=Igor&URL=http://bitly.com/SJ-Igor) or check [sad Keanu here]().

+Or, you can try emotion API on your own [here](https://azure.microsoft.com/en-us/services/cognitive-services/emotion/).

 ## Application key